 Dr. Amy Sussman

-For FY 2018, the National Center for Special Education launched a new competition, the Research Networks Focused on Critical Problems of Policy and Practice in Special Education (Networks) program.
-This new program aims to focus resources and attention on high-priority issues in special education and to create both a structure and process for researchers who are working on these issues to share ideas, build new knowledge, and strengthen their research and dissemination capacity.
-The long-term outcomes of this program are to advance the field’s understanding of an issue beyond what an individual research project or team is able to do on its own and to assist policymakers and practitioners in using this information to strengthen education policies and programs and improve student education outcomes for students with or at risk for disabilities.
+In FY 2018, the Institute initiated a new grant program, Research Networks Focused on Critical Problems of Policy and Practice in Special Education to focus resources and attention on high-priority issues in special education and to create both a structure and process for researchers who are working on these issues to share ideas, build new knowledge, and strengthen their research and dissemination capacity.
+A Network consists of several research teams working on the same issue, coordinated by a Network Lead.
+The ultimate objectives are to (1) advance the field’s understanding of an issue beyond what an individual research project or team is able to do on its own and (2) assist policymakers and practitioners in using this information to strengthen education policies and programs and improve student education outcomes for students with or at risk for disabilities.

 RELATED PROJECTS & PROGRAMS